Tropical Financial Credit Union: History

 Tropical Telco saw tremendous growth in the early 1980s.
 It was also a decade of major events affecting Tropical Telco's future as no other previous event.
 Divestiture of the Bell System, which reduced its work force to cut costs, also reduced Tropical Telco's growth in membership.
 Interstate banking was permitted by the State of Florida, which increased competition among all financial institutions for members' deposits and loans.
 On August 1, 1987, President Greg Blount joined the credit union.
 In 1989, Tropical Telco's board of directors approved the expansion of the field of membership to the first select employee group (SEG) outside of the core "Bell System" employee groups served.

 By the 1990s, Tropical Telco's staff had grown to over 260.
 The credit union had 10 locations, over 80,000 members, and approximately $400 million in assets.
 In 1995, Tropical Telco Federal Credit Union celebrated its 60th anniversary and changed its name to Tropical Federal Credit Union.
 The credit union continued to add SEGs, which today (when?) total more than 200 member companies.

 In July 2001, Tropical Federal Credit Union converted from a federally chartered to a state-chartered credit union.
 As part of this charter conversion, the credit union changed its name to Tropical Financial Credit Union.
 The state charter provided further expansion opportunities to include defined communities, as well as continued SEG growth.

-In 2002, several programs were founded, including MIFF (Member Interaction Feedback Form), TOPS (Tropical Operations and Proposal System) and T-CAT (Tropical's Community Action Team).

-In 2003, Tropical Financial CU expanded its branch network to in-store environments.
-TFCU opened branches in Wal-mart, Winn-Dixie and Albertson's stores.

-With 10 new branches, TFCU doubled the size of its branch network in 2004.
-T-Pat (Tropical Political Action Team) was formed in response to on-going political challenges posed to credit unions.
-Member Business Services were introduced to provide service to members who operate small businesses.
-TFCU Headquarters moved out of the Miami Branch building located in Miami-Dade County to the town of Miramar in Broward County.
-The new location is in the Miramar Park of Commerce.